Business Valuation Guide

 How is a plumbing business valued?

-Plumbing businesses are typically valued at 2–3.5× SDE.
+Plumbing businesses are typically valued at 1.5–3.5× SDE.
 Commercial operations with multi-year service contracts and multiple licensed plumbers on staff tend to reach the higher end.
-Primarily residential emergency-response shops trade lower due to less predictable revenue.
+Primarily residential emergency-response shops trade toward the lower end due to less predictable revenue.

 What multiple do plumbing businesses sell for?

-Most plumbing business transactions close at 2.0–3.0× SDE.
-Commercial-focused operations with stable recurring contract revenue and deep licensing benches have sold at 3.5–4× SDE to strategic buyers building service territory coverage.
+Most plumbing business transactions close within a 1.5–3.5× SDE range.
+Commercial-focused operations with stable recurring contract revenue and deep licensing benches tend to land at the top of that range with strategic buyers building service territory coverage.

 Do plumbing licenses transfer to a new owner?